Ying-Yiping/CIS545-Project/index.md

 ![fig6]({{ site.url }}{{ site.baseurl }}/assets/img/fig6.png)

 Below are the scatter plots of the stations, we can see that they are clustered around the center city.
-As for the trips, a station tend to have almost the same number of start and end trips, given the high similarity shown in the plots.
+As for the trips, a station tends to have almost the same number of start and end trips, given the high similarity shown in the plots.
+Correspondingly, in the modeling part, we only select the number of start trips.

 <div id="hv-chart-3"></div>

 ### 2.2.2 Census demographic data

+In this part, we download data from [American Community Survey 5-Year Data]( American Community Survey 5-Year Data (2009-2021) (census.gov)) in Philadelphia (2021) to check the relation between the social/economical features and the shared bike demand.

 - Choropleth of Social/Economical Features

 <div id="hv-chart-2"></div>

+From the choropleths, we can see that the existing shared bike stations generally locate at the places where the people tend to be younger, having higher income and no car.
+The below 2 `hvplot` interactive charts present this point more accurately.

 - Chart of Median Income vs Transit Mode Selection in Philadelphia.